 9 Steps on How to Spot a Counterfeit Website

 - Price If the price is too good to be true, it’s a FAKE!
 This is the most important rule you need to know.
 The designer determines the price of prom dresses and every American retailer MUST sell the dress at the manufacturer’s suggested retail price (MSRP).
 Therefore, if you see a dress on every website and retail store for $298, and then find it on a website for 10%, 20%, 30%, 40% or 50% off that price, it is a FAKE dress.
 “But the photo of the dress is the same as every other website,” you say?
 Yep!
 They steal the designers’ copyrighted images and use them on their websites to sell you a counterfeit prom dress.
 This is a dead giveaway that the site is selling counterfeit dresses.
 Only purchase your dress from a trusted and verified website like Golden Asp.

 - Credibility Most websites have live seals in the bottom of the site that pop up when you hover your mouse over them.
 These seals verify the site is protected by an SSL certificate or the site has been verified by PayPal as a legitimate business.
 Counterfeit websites steal these verification seals and place them on their websites, but they are not active.
 When you hover over them, nothing happens.
-A real SSL certificate on an ecommerce site is mandatory if you want your credit card information to be secure and protected.
+A real SSL certificate on an eCommerce site is mandatory if you want your credit card information to be secure and protected.
 Golden Asp has many third party verifications on the website, including being a member of Top Prom Websites - a consumer advocacy group which independently verifies that we are an established, trusted retailer authorized to sell all the designer brands listed on our website.

 - Contact Information The website has no address on the “contact us” page or the contact information includes an address outside the US or a non-USA phone number.
 Authorized American Prom Dress retailers have their contact information listed clearly and prominently on all pages of their websites, including address, phone number email and “contact us” form.
 To verify that the website is an authorized retailer for the designer dress you want to purchase, visit the “Where to Buy” page of the designer’s website.
 Any retailer listed on the designer’s website is legitimate.